Muthana State Establishment: Gulf War

-Between 1991-2003
+Between 1991 and 2003

 Between 1992 and 1994 the Muthana site was the main collection and destruction site for chemical warfare agents, precursor chemicals, and chemical production equipment.

 Between 1992 and 1994, the UNSCOM destroyed 30,000 pieces of ordnance, 480,000 liters of chemical agents, and more than 2 million liters of chemical precursors.
 Eventually, most of the facilities at the complex were destroyed or sold for scrap.

 Munitions that had been considered unstable and too dangerous for destruction were sealed into barrels and buried in two sealed cruciform bunkers.
 When the bunkers damaged by coalition airstrikes collapsed, unaccounted Chemical Weapons equipment and munitions were concealed in the debris.

 After their destruction in coalition airstrikes of February 1991, access to the buildings had been considered impossible due to safety considerations.
 Nevertheless, UNSCOM decided that it should make a major effort to excavate the site.
 From 24 February to 10 March 1996, UNSCOM 129B, an international team of 26 inspectors, excavated six sections of buildings at Muthanna and searched a number of other areas and buildings.
 During this mission, the team discovered and retrieved documents and computer discs.
 In addition, the team removed some 80 munitions and components, including 122 mm chemical artillery shells and 155 mm "binary" chemical artillery shells.